ocramz/twelve/README.md

 `twelve` has two commands:

-* `init` initializes a project in the current directory, if there isn't one already (i.e. creates a config file and the input and output directories).
+* `init` initializes a project in the current directory, if there isn't one already (i.e. it creates a config file and the input and output directories using the command line options `-i` and `-o`).
 The input directory contains the HTML templates that will be used for populating the final result.

 The default directories can be overridden with command line parameters.